cmjt/ascr_shiny/README.md

 ## Example data

-There are three example data sets included alongside this application two are example data from the [`ascr`](https://github.com/b-steve/ascr) package, the thrid is northern yellow-cheeked gibbon *Nomascus annamensis* data from *Kidney, D., Rawson, B. M., Borchers, D. L., Stevenson, B. C., Marques, T. A., & Thomas, L. (2016).
+There are two example data sets included alongside this application the first is  single array example data from the [`ascr`](https://github.com/b-steve/ascr) package, the second is multi array and is a subset of northern yellow-cheeked gibbon *Nomascus annamensis* data from *Kidney, D., Rawson, B. M., Borchers, D. L., Stevenson, B. C., Marques, T. A., & Thomas, L. (2016).
 An efficient acoustic density estimation method with human detectors applied to gibbons in Cambodia.
 PloS one, 11(5), e0155066.*